 Blend the crayfish, wash the stockfish/dry fish with water, and set them aside on a plate (remember to remove the center bone/head of the fish.
 Wash the snails with alum or tangerine/grape juice or dry garri; you just wanna get rid of the slimy fluid.

 Snails are wonderful for ofe Owerri, You can also add snails to Oha Soup, tastes delicious!

-Boil the cocoa yam until it is soft then remove the back and pound with mortar and pestle until it is seedless.
-(It would serve as the thickener)
+Boil the cocoa yam until it is soft, then remove the back and pound with mortar and pestle until it is seedless.
+(It would serve as the thickener).

 Add about 4-6 cups of water to the already cooked meat;.
-Add the ground crayfish, washed stock fish/dried fish.
+Add the ground crayfish, and washed stock fish/dried fish.

-Add red oil and allow boiling for another 10 to 15 minutes.
-Add a cube of maggi, salt and pepper to taste, the washed snails, stir, add the pounded cocoa yam, ogiri and allow dissolving, (should take about 10 minutes).
+Add red oil and allow to boil for another 10 to 15 minutes.
+Add a cube of maggi, salt, and pepper to taste, the washed snails, stir, add the pounded cocoa yam, ogiri and allow dissolving, (should take about 10 minutes).

-Compare Other Nigerian soups & Owerri Soup
+Compare Other Nigerian soups & Owerri Soup.